spacebanana420/tanuki/README.md

 You can configure this file from within the launcher, or you can manually write your config text file.

+The configuration also supports settings for command execution, etc.

 ### Config example:

 ```